AndrewDonelson/multichain-client/README.md

 # Golang client library for MultiChain blockchain

+### Please DO NOT use any of the current existing struct features as they are NOT ready for use.
+I will complete and test over next week or so.

 This library will allow you to complete a basic set of functions with a MultiChain node.

 You should be able to issue, and send assets between addresses.